SkyTheCodeMaster/bimg/spec.md

 Palettes allows the modification of the existing 16 ComputerCraft colors available in the `colors` API to custom RGB values, applied to the whole terminal at once. bimg allows the use of such palettes to render images more realistically, allowing for image effects (like dithering) to be applied.

-Palettes are formatted as a table, where the keys corresponds to the ComputerCraft color values, and the values the new RGB colors to apply.
+Palettes are formatted as a table, where the keys corresponds to the indexes of the ComputerCraft color values (ranged from 0 to 15), and the values the new RGB colors to apply.
 Values are contained themselves in a table, and can be either represented by a triplet of float numbers ranged from 0 to 1, each representing a color component, or a single integer number representing the three components at once:
  - `{ 1, 1, 0 }` sets the red and green components to full, outputting a bright yellow.
  - `{ 0xFFFF00 }` has the same effect, and will also provide a bright yellow.